meet the team

 Consultant

-Prior to joining Aim & Arrow Group, Alisa was a consultant at GRAPH Strategy, a boutique strategy consulting firm largely focused on commercial due diligence.
+Prior to joining Aim & Arrow, Alisa worked at GRAPH Strategy, a boutique consulting firm focused on commercial due diligence.

 Alisa holds a BA in Economics with a concentration in Finance from The Wharton School and a BSE in Bioengineering from The School of Engineering and Applied Sciences, both from the University of Pennsylvania.